johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 Lets assume that each provider has NS records, NS_A for provider A and NS_B for provider B.

-The quiescent state is the following:
+The target state is the following:

 Both providers serve the zone with an NS RRset that consists of NS_A and NS_B.
 At the parent the delegation NS RRset is the same.